adagate-io/adagate-api/README.md

 ```

 # Run
-Generally, you can execute the `run.sh` script in the root directory to start application.
+Generally, you can execute the `run.sh` script in the root directory to start the application.
 But a system service is the recommended way.

 ## Run Locally